automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Podokesaurus.md

 # Podokesaurus
-## Description: One of the earliest dinosaurs to live in eastern North America.
+## One of the earliest dinosaurs to live in eastern North America.